5 Vegan Myths That Need to Die (Humanely)

 - Enriched bran cereal – 3mg per 1/2 cup

-- Openfit Plant-Based Protein Shake: 5mg per scoop
+- Openfit Plant-Based Nutrition Shake: 5mg per scoop

 Iron deficiencies are uncommon in the U.S., but Andrews says they are “more typical in pre-menopausal women and anyone who donates blood regularly.”
 He cautions against supplementing your iron intake without knowing your blood levels.
 “Having too much iron in the body,” Andrews notes, “is also a situation to avoid.”